benbelly/message_passing/readme.md

 Direct use of threading primitives (mutexes, locks, condition variables, threads) to manage concurrency does not work well for a team of more than one.
-Even a single developer will find that taking a break from a project for few weeks will require re-learing the concurrency rules for a system built on primitives.
+Even a single developer will find that taking a break from a project for few weeks will require re-learning the concurrency rules for a system built on primitives.
 Nevertheless, I see a lot of code like this.
 The goal of this library is to demonstrate how one can encapsulate the primitives behind a small set of classes or functions to create a scalable, message-passing concurrency model that supports asynchronous protocols between actors.

-The goal is *not* to provide a cross-platform, every possible use, robust for every occassion library.
+The goal is *not* to provide a cross-platform, every possible use, robust for every occasion library.
 It is an example to build from and support discussion.

 *A note on exceptions.* C++ has a problem with exceptions.
 They are just